-These Easy Vegan Sweet Potato Black Bean Enchiladas are vegetarian, dairy-free, and gluten-free, but thanks to sweet potatoes, black beans, and delicious toppings they're also totally flavorful and satisfying!
+These Easy Vegan Sweet Potato Black Bean Enchiladas are incredibly flavorful and a total crowdpleaser!
+Featuring sweet potatoes, black beans and other delicious toppings, these enchiladas are also vegetarian, dairy-free and gluten-free.
 Make them in one pan for a flavorful weeknight meal filled with delicious Mexican food flavor.

-I kept the filling of these Vegan Sweet Potato & Black Bean Enchiladas pretty simple since the spiced and sweet potatoes are bursting with flavor on their own!
+I kept the filling of these vegan sweet potato and black bean enchiladas pretty simple since the spiced and sweet potatoes are bursting with flavor on their own!
 You can add even more color and personalize each plate with toppings after the enchiladas are done cooking.

 - Red onion - I love the way savory and flavorful red onion pairs with the brightness in the sweet potatoes.